Redivus Health Selected as Technology Partner in Sepsis Initiative Funded by Federal Innovation GrantMarch 22, 2018

 “Redivus Health is designed to streamline the sepsis diagnosis.
 It removes variation and the possibility of missing steps,” Irsik-Good says.
 “It’s perfect for the ‘high impact, low volume’ cases like sepsis that providers may only see once in a while in rural areas.”

 Demonstrating success at sepsis identification

 “We are ecstatic to be partnering on this important research project for these four states,” says Jeff Dunn, D.O., Redivus Health founder and CEO.
-“Our mobile app, in the hands of first responders, has tremendous potential to reduce the progression of sepsis by catching the signs early so patients can get life-saving treatment sooner.”
+“Our mobile app, in the hands of first responders, has tremendous potential to reduce the progression of sepsis.
+By catching the signs early, patients can get life-saving treatment sooner.”

 Part of the research study will also be about building a case to demonstrate how this type of sepsis awareness program could be scaled to the national level.

-“CMS is looking for local programs they can leverage for national success,” Sarah explains.
+“CMS is looking for local programs they can leverage for national success,” Irsik-Good explains.

-“By gathering data over this two-year study, we hope to prove the value and life-saving potential of using Redivus Health technology, especially for patients and providers in rural areas,” Jeff says.
+“By gathering data over this two-year study, we hope to prove the value and life-saving potential of using Redivus Health technology, especially for patients and providers in rural areas,” Dunn says.

 Improving sepsis awareness and outcomes for people in Kansas and the other Great Plains states could be the model to follow for the rest of the country.